How do I find details of Coillte's Access Officers?

 The plan for the future of the Millennium Forests is that the family tree grid signs will be removed.
 This is because the trees planted in each grid are growing very fast and merging together into juvenile thickets in their ongoing development towards a native woodland ecosystem.

-Each household will still be able to find which forest their tree was planted in but because of the natural processes towards the evolution of a mature native woodland community, it is not possible to local individual trees.
+Each household will still be able to find which forest their tree was planted in but because of the natural processes towards the evolution of a mature native woodland community, it is not possible to locate individual trees.

 Please visit the website Millennium Forest for more information.